-A14.2.1a be observed to have driven competently in four practice sessions at four separate NatSKA race meetings by a suitably experienced team leader from another school or youth group who must complete the appropriate section on the record card.
-A suitable novice observer may be nominated by a team leader to assist with the role of signing novice licences.
+A14.2.1a be observed to have driven competently in four practice sessions at four separate NatSKA race meetings by a suitably experienced team leader from another school or youth group who must complete the appropriate section on the record card..

-A14.2.1a) i) To match or better the lap-time of the slowest Full Race Licenced driver who completed the race in the class equivalent to the kart the novice is driving at their 4th novice meeting.
-This qualification criteria continues at all subsequent meetings until the laptime is met.
+A14.2.1a) i) To be considered as having 'driven competently' a Novice must demonstrate that they match or better the lap-time of the slowest Full Race Licenced driver who completed the race in the class equivalent to the kart the novice is driving at their 4th novice meeting.
+This qualification criteria continues at all subsequent meetings until the lap time is met.
 At the 4th race meeting Timekeeping and / or the Clerk of the Course must approve the upgrade.
 Exceptional circumstances can be considered.